Singidunum: Layout

-The city was urbanistically arranged.
+The city was designed by urban planning.
 It had a forum, temples, planned, structured and paved streets, aqueduct, sewage system, etc. The town took on a rectilinear construction, with its streets meeting at right angles.
 The grid structure can be seen in today's Belgrade with the orientation of the streets Uzun Mirkova, Dušanova, and Kralja Petra I. Studentski Trg (Students' Square) was a Roman forum, bordered by thermae (a public bath complex whose remains were discovered during the 1970s) and also preserves the orientation the Romans gave Singidunum.
 Other remnants of Roman material culture such as tombs, monuments, sculptures, ceramics, and coins have been found villages and towns surrounding Belgrade.

 The area covered by Singidunum spreads over the territory of 5 modern municipalities of Belgrade.
 Castrum occupied part of today's Belgrade Fortress.
 Civilian zone spread from the Kralja Petra Street, over the both Sava and Danube slopes, till Kosančićev Venac, extending in a series of necropolises from Republic Square, along the Bulevar kralja Aleksandra all the way to the Mali Mokri Lug.
 Necropolis at Republic Square contained a well-shaped graves from the 1st century AD.
 In general, the largest section of the civilian settlement was situated between the modern Simina and Brankova streets, and the Republic Square.
 As for the Fortress itself, the rectangular castrum covered what is today the Upper Town of the Fortress and the Kalemegdan Park.
 The castrum had tall walls, built from the white Tašmajdan limestone and spread over the area of 16 ha to 20 ha, being shaped as an irregular rectangle (approximately 570 by 330 m).